rishadhabib/STAT545-547-hw-habib-rishad/hw10-datascraping/README.md

 article_link <- as.character(link(volume, issue))
 article_link
 ```
 However, the read_html and other functions would not work well with lists and I could not get it into a nice dataframe.
+So I settled for scraping just one issue of JCR.
 The classes on data scraping were very helpful in interpreting the html and writing the code.